sp1nnek0p/Directory_encryption/README.md

 > encrypt.py and decrypt.py
 > - Quiet modules, that run quicly and silently without user interaction (key.key and Dirs.txt file should exist)

+### Disclaimer
+>This tool is only for testing and academic purposes and can only be used where strict consent has been given.
+Do not use it for illegal purposes!
+It is the end user’s responsibility to obey all applicable local, state and federal laws.
+Developers assume NO liability and are not responsible for any misuse or damage caused by this tool and software in general.
 ---

 <p align="center"> <a href="https://twitter.com/paulstryd" target="blank"><img src="https://img.shields.io/twitter/follow/paulstryd?logo=twitter&style=for-the-badge" alt="paulstryd" /></a> </p>